Morris Kominsky: Biography

 The Hoaxers is a "special study of the use of fabrications, distortions of truth, and out-of-context quotations."
 It examines such works as The Protocols of the Elders of Zion, the "Ten Cannots" of William J. H. Boetcker commonly misattributed to Abraham Lincoln and conspiracy theories such as the Bilderberg Group Conspiracy and the Illuminati.
 The book received favorable advance comments from Robert W. Kenny and Congressman Dalip Singh Saund among others, as printed on the dustcover.

 Kominsky had run in 1938 for Governor of Rhode Island as the candidate of the Communist Party USA, losing to Republican William Henry Vanderbilt III.

 Collections of Kominsky's papers are held at the Southern California Library for Social Studies and Research in Los Angeles, California and the American Jewish Archives in Cincinnati.

+He was married and had a daughter.

+He killed himself April 13, 1975, aged 73.
+A local obituary noted him as a "controversial figure".